radiantearth/stac-spec/extensions/eo/README.md

 The [extensions page](../README.md) gives an overview about related extensions.
 Of particular relevance to EO data:

 * the [Sat Extension Specification](../sat/README.md) to describe SAR data collected from a satellite.
-* the [Instrument Extension Specification](../instrument/README.md) is required when using the EO extension, which contains fields about the sensor and platform used to collect the data.
-It is required when using the Sat extension.

 ### Placing common fields in Collections
 A lot of EO data will have common metadata across many Items.
 It is not necessary, but recommended